Name

 Description

-overwriting the terminating null byte (‘\0’) at the end of dest
+overwriting the terminating null byte (‘\0’) at the end of dest, and

 then adds a terminating null byte.
 The strings may not overlap, and the